High-Protein Breakfast Ideas (That Aren’t Eggs)

 If you’re looking for high-protein breakfast ideas, most people will tell you to just add eggs.
 Sure, there are countless ways to prepare them: scrambled, fried, boiled, omelette.
 But assuming you're not Gaston, you're probably going to crave a little more variety.
 Thankfully there are plenty of other great options when you need your protein fix.

 Looking for other ways to get a protein-packed breakfast?
+Or wondering how to get protein on a vegan diet?
 Here are some of our favorite high-protein breakfast ideas … that aren’t eggs.

 2% Greek yogurt is a breakfast champion.
 Not only is it high in protein, it is also low in calories and packed with gut-healthy probiotics.
 Plus, it’s a blank canvas that can be prepared a number of ways.
 Keep it simple and toss some nuts or berries on top, or get fancy and make a parfait with layers of yogurt, fruit, chia seeds, and granola.
 Greek yogurt also pops up in several other high-protein breakfast ideas ... so keep reading.

 Cottage cheese is an underrated stable of high-protein diets.
 You’ll get about 15 grams of protein from just half a cup, which makes this a worthy add-on to any breakfast plate.
 As with Greek yogurt, you can top cottage cheese with fruit and nuts to make a full meal.